Phoenix CubeSat Mission

 Licensing: In order to communicate with the ground station, the spacecraft must be authorized by the FCC (Federal Communications Commission) to transmit and receive information as well as be coordinated to operate in an open frequency band.
 Through working with the IARU (International Amateur Radio Union), the FCC, and the ITU (International Telecommunication Union), Phoenix is licensed to operate in the amateur bands at 437.35 MHz.
 All mission operators will be registered with a ham radio license in order to transmit to the spacecraft in orbit.

-The FSW incorporates NASA’s Core Flight System (cFS), a software framework developed by the NASA/GSFC ( Goddard Space Flight Center) to provide mission-independent and reusable services.
+FSW (Flight Software): The FSW architecture was designed and written by the student team.
+It further incorporates NASA’s Core Flight System (cFS), a software framework developed by the NASA/GSFC ( Goddard Space Flight Center) to provide mission-independent and reusable services.
 As the team developed the software applications, cFS was incorporated into the application framework to help bring everything together.
 Additional support is leveraged from NASA’s STF-1 (Simulation to Flight 1) mission.
 This partnership provides the team with access to FreeROTS (Realtime Operating System) software for use in developing satellite command sequences.

 • On 18 August 2019, the Phoenix spacecraft was hand-delivered by the student team to NanoRacks, the ISS launch integrator, at their facility in Houston.
 There it underwent final tests and preparations for its launch to the Space Station, planned for Oct.
 21, 2019.
 After it arrives at the Space Station, Phoenix will be sent into low-Earth orbit sometime early next year (Ref.
 2).